Aaron Bay-Schuck

 Aaron Bay-Schuck (born September 5, 1981) is an American music industry executive.
 The CEO and co-chairman of Warner Records (formerly Warner Bros.
 Records), he was previously the president of A&R at Interscope Geffen A&M and the senior vice president of A&R at Atlantic Records.

 Early life and education

 Bay-Schuck was born in Los Angeles to actors Susan Bay and John Schuck.
 His parents divorced when he was a child, and in 1989 his mother married actor Leonard Nimoy.
 His mother is a cousin of film director and producer Michael Bay.

 Bay-Schuck attended Columbia University, where he majored in political science.
 He planned to attend law school and pursue a career in entertainment law.
-In his senior year, he met a video promotion executive from Capitol Records and had a conversation with her about how record companies operate.
-The next day he applied for an internship at Interscope Records.
+In his senior year, he met Diane Mayer an executive from Capitol Records and had a conversation with her about how record companies operate.
+Facilitated by Mayer, the next day he applied for an internship at Interscope Records where Mayer had previously worked.
 He was hired, and although he interned in the video promotion department, he became interested in A&R. He graduated from Columbia in 2003.